verdaccio/verdaccio/CONTRIBUTING.md

 pnpm test
 ```

 Verdaccio is a mono repository.
-To run the tests for for a specific package:
+To run the tests for a specific package:

 ```shell
 cd packages/store
 pnpm test
 ```

-or an specific test in that package:
+or a specific test in that package:

 ```shell
 pnpm test test/merge.dist.tags.spec.ts